Skip to Content Top

 • Lost their ability to perform any kind of work

-Permanent Impairment Award
+What is a Permanent Impairment Award

 Workers who are left permanently and partially disabled due to their work-related injuries may be entitled to receive permanent impairment award (PIA).
 PIA benefits are calculated and paid once the worker has achieved maximum medical improvement.
 Permanent impairment is calculated by multiplying the worker's average weekly wage by the number of weeks related to the injury's severity.
 In New Hampshire, the maximum duration is 350 weeks, and the compensation is paid as a lump sum.